 Scientific Name: Mergellus albellus

 The smew is an elegant duck with pied plumage that has thin black lines crossing its white chest and flanks.
-Females are lack the white coloration and are mostly gray and brown with a white cheek patch.
-Its tufted crest is typical of mergansers and is another clear field marking.
-This bird nests in trees and is commonly found in Europe and Asia.
+Females lack the white coloration and are mostly gray and brown with a white cheek patch.
+Its tufted crest is typical of mergansers (fish-eating diving ducks) and is another clear field marking.
+This perching bird nests in trees and dives for food and is commonly found in Europe and Asia.